tddebart/BossSlothsMods/README.md

 My mod for the game round made by Landfall games

 ## New cards
+- Infinite jumps
 - Sneeze
-  - Makes you sneeze your bullets
+  - Makes you sneeze your bullet
+- Yang
+  - Ups block stats
+- Yeetus
+  - Gives knockback
-- Infinite jumps
+- Yin
+  - Ups gun stats
 - YingYang
   - Ups most stats
-- Yin
-  - Ups gun stats
-- Yang
-  - Ups block stats
-- Knockback
+  -
 ## Card changes
 - Phoenix
   - Added -50% damage
-  - Reduced health to -50% (from -40%)
+  - Reduced health to -50% (from -35%)
+- Grow
+  - only one card per game
+- Emp
+  - only one card per game

 ## How to install